 I was reminded of her heart for the hurting when one day she called me from her hospital bed.
-She’d been there over a month, hundreds of miles from home with-of all things-a stubborn broken leg that refused to heal.
+She’d been there over a month, hundreds of miles from home.
+All that time dealing with-of all things-a stubborn broken leg that refused to heal.
 After seven surgeries, no one, most especially my friend, was prepared for all of the frightening complications.

-Still, one morning she found the strength to call me to ask me to locate a God-honoring pregnancy center to help a young nurse she befriended.
-The woman was a single mom, pregnant, and frightened.
+Still, one morning she found the strength to call me.
+She asked me to locate a God-honoring pregnancy center to help a young nurse she befriended.
+The woman was a single mom, pregnant and frightened.
 I was truly inspired to see my friend’s heart, despite all she was going through, still reaching out to others.